Mohamed1Fouad/Update-Checker-for-Android/README.md

                     public boolean Done(boolean success, boolean isUpdateAvailable, String new_version) {
                         System.out.println("is success=" + success + " is update available=" + isUpdateAvailable + " new version is" + new_version);

-                        //return true will show default library dialog if new version available return true;
+                        //return true will show default library dialog if new version available
+                        // and false will hide the dialog

+                        return true;
                     }
                 }).checkUpdate();  //start app update checker